In our store

 Professional Development

 A teacher's education never ends.
 New research, state standards, and curriculum changes require teachers who are informed, energized, and responsive.
-Learn the characteristics of excellent reading teachers and the knowledge and skills required to teach reading effectively.
+Learn the characteristics of excellent reading teachers, as well as the knowledge and skills required to teach reading effectively.

 See additional sources of reading research.